CN3ves/DataScienceNotes/pages/python.md

 Conditional steps always start with the *if* reserved word followed by a condition that must evaluate to True or False and a colon (:).
 After the colon, the (sequential) conditional statements are in an indented block, which tells Python they are part of the conditional step.
 To finish the conditional, de-indent the code.
 SAY MORE

 ## Repeat

-**NOT DONE**
 The real power of computers comes when a series of steps that need to be repeated.

-Now the most exciting pattern is the repeat.
-And it looks a little more busy because we can do more stuff with it.
-So the basic idea is there are a couple of different looping keywords, reserved words - the while and the for.
-The while loop basically says - it functions kind of like an if statement in that there's a question in it.
-It doesn't hurt n; n doesn't get changed by this, it just looks at n and asks the question is n greater than zero?
-If it is true, it runs this code.
-So just like an if.
-So up to here, it looks like an if - if n is true, n greater than zero is true, it runs this code.
-Now this is a little sequential bit.
-When you're done with this, what do you do?
-Oh, we just fall onto the next one.
-And you'll notice that this is indented at the same level as the print statement.
-And that's how we have repeating or even ifs with more than one statement in it.
-And then when it de-indents, that's the end of the loop.
-And what happens is it runs this and it runs that, but then what does it do?
-Well, it's at the end of the loop, so it actually goes back up to the top of the loop.
-So it goes back up to the while statement.
-And we actually printed n out, which was 5.
-And then n became 4 and then it reevaluates this question - is 4 greater than zero?
-So n becomes - is not greater than zero.
-So this switches from a true to a false.
-And false, it leaves - goes out and exits the loop.
-So over here, it goes 5, 4, 3, 2, 1 - and then out she comes.
-Okay?
-And as soon as this becomes false, then this loop exits.
-And so that's the way we tell a program that - you know, we tell the computer that we want it to keep going until something has happened.
-Some - we have achieved something.
-So loops have this notion of iteration variables to make sure that they are not infinite loops.
-And this variable n is carefully constructed to start and be checked and then be changed each time through the loop.
-And that's how we make sure this loop only runs five times and not forever.
-Because you can construct what we call infinite loops that run forever, but it's not too practical; you just run out of battery or whatever after awhile.

-Now the for is another of the reserved words that a loop - so this has a colon and it says that's an indented block and there turns out to be a for within a for.
-This is called nesting.
-We'll get to that.
-And then this loop ends and it runs for awhile.
-And then there's more sequential stuff.
-There is a for, which is repeated code.
-And then there's an if nested within that for; that's conditional code.
+There are two reserved key words that can be used to start a loop (repetition): while and for.
+A loop is created similarly to a conditional step, starting with the key work, follwed by and expression and a colon (:) which marks the beggining of indented code.

+The **while** loop functions like an if statement where it evaluates a conditional statmente and, if it is *True*, it runs the indented code.
+Once the loop ends (de-indented code), the program goes back and re-evaluates the conditional, reapeating these steps until the conditional evaluates it will not stop.
+So, constructing while loops require a particular care to avoid situations were infinite loops occurs, blocking the program.

+The **for** loop does not evaluate a conditional, but instead evaluates the idented code using a group of values provided.
+These values are directly assigned one by one to an **iterator variable** that changes at each run (iteration) of the loop, until all values have been used.
+Iterator variables may also be defined for while loop indirectly in order to contro the number iterations and ensure that infinite loops are not created.

-Because both conditional and loops require indentation, sequential code is easyly identifyed by not being indented in Python.
+Loop can be defined within other loops, which is called nesting, and also with conditionals.
+Each nesting level requires a new indentation.
+Because both conditional and loops require indentation, sequential code is easily identifyed by not being indented in Python.

 ## Store and retrive
 And then the fourth pattern is the store and retrieve pattern.

+## Random?

 # Functions